Los Angeles mini split install: readings, photos, and handoff.

 Local proof angle for Los Angeles mini split install.

-The strongest closeout is readable six months later by a different technician.
-For Los Angeles, the scope should explain how the Central LA basin weather pattern affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
+A useful proposal names the condition, the decision, and the verification method.
+For Los Angeles, the scope should explain how Central LA basin airflow patterns into Hancock Park, Koreatown, Mid-City affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
 A city-service page only earns its keep when it gives the homeowner a sharper checklist than a broad Los Angeles service page.

 That is why the ductless mini split conversation starts with the home: Spanish homes, apartments, ADUs, hillside additions, flat roofs, and mixed-age duct systems.
 The same service can be easy in a flat postwar attic and difficult in a hillside remodel, ADU, condo stack, or coastal roof.
 The proposal should make those constraints visible before the old system is removed.